aspnetboilerplate/aspnetboilerplate/doc/WebSite/Feature-Management.md

 #### Ignore Feature Check For Host Users

-You can also ignore feature check for host users by configuring it in PreInitialize method of our module as shown below:
+If you enabled Multi-Tenancy, then you can also ignore feature check for host users by configuring it in PreInitialize method of our module as shown below:

     Configuration.MultiTenancy.IgnoreFeatureCheckForHostUsers = true;